 Chalazia often go away in days or weeks without treatment.
-But certain things might speed the process.
+But certain things might speed up the process.

 See your doctor if you think you have a chalazion.
 They may want to check it and tell you how to take care of it to help it heal.
 They can also suggest certain eye drops or creams to use.

-If other treatments don’t work, your doctor can prescribe medicines or give you steroid injections to help clear up the problem.
+If other treatments don’t work, your doctor can prescribe medicines or steroid injections to help clear up the problem.
 In severe cases, they might need to numb the area and cut it open to drain it.

 Gently massage the area to help open the gland.
 But never try to squeeze or pop a chalazion.
 That might make the problem worse.